From Similarity to Vulnerability: Key Collision Attack on LLM Semantic Caching: Evaluation

 In this experiment, we report two metrics: \ding{192} Hit Rate (HR), the fraction of benign queries that reuse an injected entry. \ding{193} Injection Success Rate (ISR), the fraction of benign queries whose returned response exhibits injection behavior.
 ISR is expected to be lower than HR because few IPI prompts may be filtered by the LLM internal guardrails.

 From the results in \Cref{tab:rq1_injection}, \Method{}-1 achieves a high average HR over 0.86 and ISR over 0.82, while \Method{}-2 yields slightly lower but still competitive performance, which shows both of our methods are truly effective in hijacking LLM response.
+Besides, \Cref{tab:rq1-industry} demonstrates \Method{} also achieves great performance in practical industry services(AWS Bedrock~\cite{AWSSemanticCache} and Azure API Management~\cite{MicrosoftSemanticCache2}).
 However, as we mentioned in \Cref{sec:method}, \Method{}-1 results in long runtime and can be easily detected.
 We consider \Method{}-2 as the better one and we use this in the following RQs.